STERLING MEDICAL DEVICES

 Mr. Bischoff brings two decades of product development experience, in both product management and engineering roles to the organization.
 Working in both the medical and military industries, he has gained a wealth of knowledge and experience in electronic hardware design and leading product development from concept to production.
-Through the course of his career Larry has been responsible for the development of suppliers providing parts and sub assemblies of all types including injection molded parts, fabricated plastic and metal enclosures, electronic components, cables, PCBs and turnkey assemblies.
-Larry has over 14 years experience in R&D of class II and class III medical devices with customers ranging from major corporations to start-up companies.
+Through the course of his career, Larry has been responsible for the development of suppliers providing parts and sub-assemblies of all types including injection molded parts, fabricated plastic, and metal enclosures, electronic components, cables, PCBs and turnkey assemblies.
+Larry has over 15 years of experience in R&D of class II and class III medical devices with customers ranging from major corporations to start-up companies.
 He has led all phases of design for a variety of complex medical devices including neuro-stimulators, left ventricular assist systems, ECG monitors, RF charging systems, and many others.

 Erik Hilliard, Director of Business Development

 Mr. Hilliard has been developing high-quality medical devices for the last nine years as a member of the Sterling Medical Devices engineering staff.
 As a trained Computer Engineer, he has developed, tested and managed projects consisting of implants, diagnostic, and therapeutic devices.
 He has worked in many different environments while working with many different development languages.
 He brings a particular client focus to every job ensuring client transparency that the project is being done right the first time.
 Along with his experience in the finance, telecommunications, and business to business fields, he brings a varied skill set and perspective to each project.